Facts About Giant Viruses: Fascinating and Mysterious Entities

 To date, the largest genomes belong to pandoravirus isolates, and the largest one, P. salinus, has 2,473,870 bp and encodes 2,556 putative proteins.— Abrahao et al, via Nature Communications (with respect to giant viruses)

 A mimivirus is a type of giant virus.
 In the photo above, VF represents the viral factory.
 The factory is the center for virion production in a cell.
-Cyt is the cytoplasm.
-The blue and green arrows show virions at various stages of production.
-The red arrows indicate a stargate (or in picture C the two edges of a stargate).
-The stargate is a point on a virion's surface where the nucleic acid core is released into the host.
+Cyt is the cytoplasm of the host cell.
+The arrows show virions at different stages of assembly.

 The Discovery of Giant Viruses